ozkriff/zemeroth/README.md

 # Zemeroth expects them to be in `assets` directory.
 git clone https://github.com/ozkriff/zemeroth_assets assets

-# Compile a debug version
+# Compile a release version (debug builds give low FPS at the moment)
 cargo build --release

 # Run it